 Prints of Marion’s sketch of Ms. Bell & Omega Watch available.

 World War I influenced the concept of watches worn on the wrist.
 Prior to the war, gentlemen would often carry pocket watches, it was rare to see a wristwatch.

 War is a violent and dirty business often officers would lose their pocket watches on the battlefield.
 Pocket watch chains did help, but it soon became apparent it was another thing to carry and the pocket watch was valuable.

-A few watch dealers solder lugs on the either side of the pocket watch (at the 9’clock and 3’clock position).
-A leather strap would then be woven through the lugs and the pocket watch could be warn on the wrist.
+A few watch dealers solder lugs on either side of the pocket watch (at the 9’clock and 3’clock position).
+A leather strap would then be woven through the lugs and the pocket watch could be worn on the wrist.
 It was a novel idea.
 The smaller pocket watches and in some cases lady’s pocket watches were small enough for this conversion.
 The early WWI trench watches were converted small pocket watches.
-These are easy to spot, as the “12” is situated at the crown and the “9” position sits towards the top of the wrist watch.
+These are easy to spot, as the “12” is situated at the crown and the “9” position sits towards the top of the wristwatch.

 Need is the mother of invention, soon Omega saw a need and quickly began producing wristwatches.
 A better seal to keep dirt and sand from delicate watch mechanisms, larger numbers for clear viewing.
 Some special versions and modifications included special watch face protection from damage to the face.

 Advertising military trench watches became common during the height of the war.
 It was the first time we see governments procuring, labeling, and issuing wristwatches for their officers.
 The wristwatch became a vital tool for the military; coordinating attacks, timing artillery, calculations for measuring time and distance.